 China, Spain ink $4 billion in business deals

-BEIJING (AP) — China and Spain have signed $4 billion of business deals as Spanish Prime Minister Mariano Rajoy visits the Asian powerhouse to seek support for Spain's struggling economy.
+BEIJING (AP) — China and Spain signed business deals worth $4 billion on Thursday as Spanish Prime Minister Mariano Rajoy visited the Asian powerhouse to seek support for Spain's struggling economy.

 Li said, "we hope to have more pragmatic cooperation with Spain, and look forward to expanding the number of people traveling between the two countries."

 He asked the prime minister to help reduce the time for Chinese nationals to obtain visas to Spain.

 Rajoy said the two countries have always enjoyed "friendly and effective" trade relations.

 Two-way trade between China and Spain reached $24 billion last year.